smoya/ratio/README.md

 - Improve the K8s deploy adding different use cases:
     - More than one instance behind a Load Balancer.
     - Provide helm chart.
+- Allow the caller to configure its own Limits.

 ## License